-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Semprus Biosciences Environmentally Benign and Permanent Modifications to Prevent Biofouling on Marine and Hydrokinetic Devices \$160,000 FY10 MHK Technology Readiness Advancement Initiative FOA Massachusetts
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Semprus Biosciences Environmentally Benign and \$160,000 FY10 MHK Technology Massachusetts Permanent Modifications to Readiness Advancement Prevent Biofouling on Marine Initiative FOA and Hydrokinetic Devices Project Description

-Semprus Biosciences is developing environmentally benign and permanent modifications to prevent biofouling on MHK devices.
+Semprus Biosciences developed environmentally benign and permanent modifications to prevent biofouling on MHK devices.
 Biofouling, including growth on external surfaces by bacteria, algae, barnacles, mussels, and other marine organisms, may accumulate quickly on MHK devices, causing mechanical wear and changes in performance.
 Biofouling on crucial components of hydrokinetic devices, such as rotors, generators, and turbines, imposes substantial mass and hydrodynamic loading with associated efficiency loss and maintenance costs.
 Most antifouling coatings leach toxic ingredients, such as copper and tributyltin, through an eroding process, but increasingly stringent regulation of biocides has led to interest in the development of non-biocidal technologies to control fouling.
-Semprus Biosciences' research team is developing permanent modifications to prevent fouling from a broad spectrum of organisms on devices of all shapes, sizes, and materials for the life of the product.
+Semprus Biosciences' research team developed permanent modifications to prevent fouling from a broad spectrum of organisms on devices of all shapes, sizes, and materials for the life of the product.
 These modifications are expected to out-perform currently used nontoxic underwater coatings in biofouling resistance and be ready for the next stage of development with demonstration in MHK systems.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Shift Power Solutions Inc. Protective, Modular Wave Power Generation System \$240,000 FY10 MHK Technology Readiness Advancement Initiative FOA California
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Shift Power Solutions, Inc. Protective, Modular Wave Power Generation System \$240,000 FY10 MHK Technology Readiness Advancement Initiative FOA California

-Shift Power Solutions is working to capture the energy from waves before they impact breakwaters, groynes, and other marine structures.
+Shift Power Solutions has developed a way to capture the energy from waves before they impact breakwaters, groynes, and other marine structures.
 Waves have high power densities.
 While this makes them good candidates for electrical energy conversion, their energy is often a destructive force that acts on natural and manmade coastal structures.
-Shift Power Solutions is working to develop a system to harvest wave energy that is scalable, modular, adaptable, costeffective, and reduces degradation to coasts and marine installations.
+Shift Power Solutions has developed a system to harvest wave energy that is scalable, modular, adaptable, and cost effective, and it also reduces degradation to coasts and marine installations.
 There are a wide variety of coastal situations in which this type of energy harvesting may be useful, but manufacturing location-specific components is expensive.
 Therefore, the project is focusing on development of a modular system to allow installations to be adapted for specific locations without the cost of tailored manufacturing.
 The benefits to the coastal communities are twofold: stabilization of the coastline and the local production of persistent renewable-based electricity.
-The project seeks to establish the technical feasibility of the concept by analyzing, building, and testing a prototype capable of generating up to a kilowatt of electricity.
-If feasible, subsequent development may ultimately result in systems containing thousands of modules, capable of generating megawatts of baseline power.
+This project established the technical feasibility of the concept by analyzing, building, and testing a prototype capable of generating up to 1 kilowatt of electricity.
+If feasible, subsequent development may ultimately result in systems containing thousands of modules capable of generating megawatts of baseline power.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Utility District #1 Puget Sound Tidal Energy In-Water Testing and Development Project \$1,200,000 FY08 Advanced Water Power Projects FOA Washington
+Project Recipient I Project Title DOE Funding Amount Funding Source Project Location Snohomish County Public F Puget Sound Tidal Energy \$1,200,000 FY08 Advanced Water Washington Utility District #1 In-Water Testing and Power Projects FOA Development Project